SuboptimalEng/slime-sim-webgpu/README.md

 it to learn more about WebGPU and compute shaders.
 It's essentially a recreation of Sebastian Lague's slime mold project (albiet with fewer features).

-If you want see this in action, you can checkout a 40-second demo on [Twitter](https://x.com/SuboptimalEng/status/1873425520106582229), [Threads](https://www.threads.net/@suboptimaleng/post/DEK9UtZIX5n?hl=en), or [r/graphicsprogramming](https://www.reddit.com/r/GraphicsProgramming/comments/1hp4kn2/webgpu_typescript_slime_mold_simulation/).
+Here's a 40-second demo on [Twitter](https://x.com/SuboptimalEng/status/1873425520106582229),
+[Threads](https://www.threads.net/@suboptimaleng/post/DEK9UtZIX5n?hl=en), or
+[r/graphicsprogramming](https://www.reddit.com/r/GraphicsProgramming/comments/1hp4kn2/webgpu_typescript_slime_mold_simulation/).
-You can also try the demo on my website.
+You can also try the playable demo on my website.
 Just know that WebGPU doesn't work on all devices so you might get an error screen.

 If you prefer a more in-depth video, you can checkout this [5-minute dev log on YouTube](https://www.youtube.com/watch?v=nBqZOz7AF34) where I showcase an extended demo